krishaamer/green-filter-research/research/literature/sustainability.md

 -   Chapman (2009) argues in his seminal paper (and later in his book) for ***“Emotionally Durable Design”***, the simple idea that we hold to things we value and thus they are sustainable.
 We don’t throw away a necklace gifted to us by mom, indeed this object might be passed down for centuries.
 Rose (2015) has a similar idea, where ***“Enchanted Objects”*** become so interlinked with us, we’re unlikely to throw them away.
 -   Growing public understanding of how nature works and intersects with our use of money.
 -   Hedberg and Šipka (2021) argues digitization and data sharing is a requirement for building a circular economy.
--   Gupta et al. (2023) argues software is key to building more sustainable products, already for decades.
-More recently, companies like AutoDesk are putting CO2 calculations inside their design software.
--   Anon. (n.d.b): “Sustainability starts in the design process, and AI can help”.
--   iGenius (2020)
--   Very simple.
-“Carbon pricing is not there to punish people,” says Lion Hirth Lion Hirth (n.d.).
-“It’s there to remind us, when we take travel, heating, consumption decisions that the true cost of fossil fuels comprises not only mining and processing, but also the damage done by the CO2 they release.”

 #### *Design Implications:* {#design-implications-2}

 -   AI can help us make sense of the vast amounts of sustainability data generated daily.

-### Policy Context {#policy-context}
+## Policy Context {#policy-context}

+Politics matters in sustainability.

+In the European Union (EU), a wide range of legislative proposals, targets, organizations, and goals already exists across diverse countries.
+Upcoming laws aim to harmonize approaches to sustainability and raise standards for all members states, in turn influencing producers who wish to sell in the EU common market.

--   Politics matter.
-In Brazil, deforesation fell 60% in 1 year, based on remote satellite reconnaissance, after the election of a more pro-environment leadership Watts (2023).
+-   In Brazil, deforestation fell 60% in 1 year, based on remote satellite reconnaissance, after the election of a more pro-environment leadership Watts (2023).

--   European Parliament (2022) proposal “On 30 March 2022, the European Commission put forward a proposal for a regulation establishing a general framework for setting eco-design requirements for sustainable products, repealing rules currently in force which concentrate on energy-related products only.”

 -   Anon. (n.d.c) report: The EU has a ***taxonomy of environmentally sustainable economic activities*** published by the Technical Expert Group (TEG) on sustainable finance.

--   Virginijus Sinkevičius, EU Commissioner for the Environment, Oceans and Fisheries, is quoted as describing eco-design “respects the boundaries of our planet” European Commission (2022a)

 -   The proposal for a Nature Restoration Law by the European Commission requiring member countries to restore 20% of EU’s degraded ecosystems by 2030 and full restoration by 2050 has not yet passed Anon.
 (2023d) and is facing a backlash David Pinto (2023).